 To hear some people tell it, Orlando's history didn't begin until Walt Disney World® Resort opened in 1971 — but the fact is, the region's rich past can be traced to the prehistoric era, with indigenous Americans, Spanish cattle ranchers, citrus growers, a historic African-American community, astronauts, visionaries and other trailblazers making their marks along the way.

 Even our “modern” era dates to 1838, with the then-town of Orlando officially incorporating in 1875.
 Want to learn more?
-Explore Orlando's origins and milestones at unique history centers and historical communities throughout the destination!
+You can delve into Orlando’s origins and milestones at unique history centers and historical communities throughout the destination, and do so with confidence thanks to robust health and sanitization measures designed to protect you.
+Explore it all the next time you’re in Orlando!

 African-American History in Orlando